 - Mobiles are not allowed out in common areas or classrooms unless directed by a teacher.
 We encourage socially responsible use that respects others.

 The Principal has discretion to decide what is acceptable in terms of hair, jewelry and make-up.

 - A lab coat is required for lab work in all science subjects

 - Students are required to have a protractor, compass and ruler for maths.
 From Year 9 onwards, students should have a TI 84 calculator

-- Students from year 4 onward are required to have a laptop or tablet computer for their studies
+- Students from year 4 onward are required to have a laptop for their studies

 OIS Uniform Suppliers:

 Tel: +351 214 837 187 Mobile: +351 932 666 007